Definitions and Basics

 Between 1760 and 1860, technological progress, education, and an increasing capital stock transformed England into the workshop of the world.
 The industrial revolution, as the transformation came to be called, caused a sustained rise in real income per person in England and, as its effects spread, the rest of the Western world….

-Japan from the Concise Encyclopedia of Economics
+Japan, by Benjamin Powell, from the Concise Encyclopedia of Economics

 Following the end of the Allied occupation of Japan, real increases in GNP averaged 9.6 percent from 1952 to 1971.
 From 1972 to 1991, growth remained strong but less dramatic, averaging 4 percent per year.
 The rest of the 1990s and early 2000s have been a different story.
 From 1991 to 2003, real economic growth averaged just 1.2 percent per year.
 Why was Japan able to grow so fast for so long, and why has the subsequent slowdown lasted more than a decade?…